-Several weekend trips will be undertaken to expose students to the challenges and opportunities with the US-Mexico border region.
+Several weekend trips can also be undertaken to expose students to the challenges and opportunities with the US-Mexico border region.
 Mexicali is the closest city to which we can travel (CSU interpretation of the State Department Travel Advisories), so instruction is done with colleagues and experts in Mexicali, in Federal Law Enforcement, and in collaboration with faculty at the SDSU Imperial Valley Campus.
 Weekend trips to Mexicali enable students to experience Baja and at very affordable prices and in context of a weekly working environment.
 Schedules of multiple trips will be provided as they are finalized.

 Study Abroad (3 units).
 All homeland security graduate students are required to complete a homeland security-related study abroad experience.
-To meet this requirement, students must complete one of the following with the preapproved and written consent of the program adviser:

 The HSEC Program emphasizes international and comparative approaches to the concept of homeland security.
 To that end, short- or long-term study abroad is required for all students in the Homeland Security Graduate Program at this time.
 We have a variety of options for study abroad that keep in mind the time and financial constraints of both full-time and part-time and working and non-working students.
 Our Program and SDSU have a significant network of international partners to make study abroad in one’s area of interest a practical reality.
 Of particular note are our unique programs in Baja California, other parts of Mexico, Indonesia, Vietnam, and the UK.
 Individual students are welcome to construct their own study abroad and have gone to countries such as Mongolia, Thailand, China, India, Ukraine, Turkey, and many more.
 Working with the Graduate Advisor, it is possible to construct a host of such study options.